Full and short papers

 - Interacting with the IoT: Novel methods and techniques for seamless human-to-object and object-to-object interactions, including visual, brain, audible, persuasive, embodied, tangible interaction and augmented or mixed reality are invited.
 Usability of the IoT and user experience studies are welcomed, as well as new interaction concepts emerging from being surrounded by smart devices.
 HCI in manufacturing and Industry 4.0 environments is particularly welcome.

 - Security, Privacy and Trust in the IoT: Advances in delivering secure, trustworthy and privacy-preserving IoT applications and systems are essential to promote widespread adoption.
 Papers describing new robust ways to achieve this objective are sought.

 - Societal Impact of the IoT: To understand the impact of millions of IoT devices on society, case studies are encouraged that emerge from living in hyper-connected societies where automation through IoT and delegation of tasks is present.
 Advances on the Social Internet of Things and bridging IoT intelligence and human intelligence to cope with societal challenges (e.g. sustainability, wellbeing, food security or secure societies) are complementary to the conference scope.

 June 2, 2019 June 16, 2019 (23:59 AoE)

-Notifications: Friday, June 21, 2019
+- Notifications: July 21, 2019

-Conference: October 22-25, 2019
+- Conference: October 22-25, 2019

 Preparing and Submitting Your Papers:

 Accepted papers will be listed on DBLP and published via the ACM Digital Library.
 Cases of plagiarism or multiple submissions will be subject to disciplinary action as per ACM rules and regulations, and no-shows at the conference will result in an exclusion from the ACM Digital Library.
 Selected papers will be invited to extend and improve their contributions to Special Issues listed in the home of this website.